Grover Adaptive Search for the Higher-Order Formulation of Quadratic Assignment Problems: Preliminaries

 \subsection{The Quadratic Assignment Problem}

-The \ac{QAP} \cite{cela2013quadratic} is a fundamental combinatorial optimization problem, which explained in terms of its original facilities location context arising in Economics, amounts to finding the optimal assignment of $N$ facilities to $N$ locations, such that the total cost of all economic transactions among the facilities is minimized, where the cost of a transaction of any two facilities is given by the product the flow and the distances between their locations.
+The \ac{QAP} \cite{cela2013quadratic} is a fundamental combinatorial optimization problem, which can be explained in terms of its original facility location context arising in Economics, and amounts to finding the optimal assignment of $N$ facilities to $N$ locations, such that the total cost of all economic transactions among the facilities is minimized, where the cost of a transaction between any two facilities is given by the product of the flow and the distance between their locations.